Open topic with navigation

 - Sample payroll start date: Click the drop down menu and select the date of the first day of any prior or future payroll period.
 The actual date does not matter as long as it is correctly identifies the date of the first day of any payroll period.

-- Use payroll close dates for confirmation reminder notifications sent to providers: Hours confirmation reminder to rely on the payroll period end date duration for 'Every week', 'Every 2 weeks', and 'Every 4 weeks'.
+- Use payroll dates for confirmation reminder notifications sent to providers: (Optional) This option applies to 'Every week', 'Every two weeks' and 'Every four weeks'.

 - Currency symbol: Indicate your currency from the following: United States $, Canadian C$, Euro â‚¬, United Kingdom Â£, China Â¥

 - Payroll details: (Optional) Payroll detail information can be included payrolls.
 The details are pre-populated for each saved payroll.

 - Handling of hours for shifts that span more than one payroll:

 - Count all the hours in the earlier pay period